ZachHandley/AppwriteUtils/README.md

 ### Changelog

+- 0.9.86: I was accidentally including all the code in the NPM package, package size reduced from 2.5 MB -> 53 kB lmao
 - 0.9.85: Forgot to make `basePath` optional in `importDefs`, if it's just an array of objects or somethin you don't need it!
 - 0.9.84: jk I use `targetKey` a lot, so set it you lazy nerds! (myself included)
 - 0.9.83: Made `targetKey` optional too, whoops